LabBiosystemUFRN/Ecoli60/data_files/TAIFiles/README.md

 tRNA AI reference: Reis2004, Solving the riddle of codon usage preferences: a test for translational selection

-All intermediate files was keeped here.
+All intermediate files were kept here.

-output_wi_fileMax.txt contains result for max hillclimbing interaction.
+output_wi_fileMax.txt contains the result for max hillclimbing interaction.

-output_wi_fileMin.txt  contains result for only one hillclimbing interaction
+output_wi_fileMin.txt contains the result for only one hillclimbing interaction

-svaluesMax.txt contains the S-values used to calculate wTai for max number of interactions.
+svaluesMax.txt contains the S-values used to calculate wTai for the maximum number of interactions.

-svaluesMax.txt contains the S-values used to calculate wTai for only one interactions.
+svaluesMax.txt contains the S-values used to calculate wTai for only one interaction.